iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/03-autonomy/index.md

 # Autonomy

-This section is the **intended mode set**: what a route is allowed to be.
-It is not a dump of what Agent Runtime hydrates today.
-Gaps live on [status](/catalogue/coverage-status).
-Seed examples live in [catalogue](/catalogue/).
-How this binary hydrates: [autonomy modes](/concepts/executing-a-request/autonomy-modes).
+`autonomy_mode` answers one question: **who picks the next step**.
+Retrieval, memory, tools, and ingress compose around that integer — they are not a fifth mode.

-There are **four** autonomy patterns.
-That integer is `autonomy_mode`.
-It answers **who picks the next step**.
-Retrieval, memory, tools, and ingress do not mint a fifth mode.
+Gaps versus what Runtime hydrates today: [coverage status](/catalogue/coverage-status).
+Seed examples: [catalogue](/catalogue/).
+How hydrate uses the mode: [autonomy modes](/concepts/executing-a-request/autonomy-modes).

 | Mode | Page | Who picks the next step |
 | --- | --- | --- |